Family Counseling, LLC

 School-based Services assist in prevention of school-related problems or help to generalize the new skills that the youth may be working on in their home-based therapy.

-• School-based Clinicians Parkside Clinicians are available to the general education students in the Adrian Public Schools at each of the four Elementary Schools, the two Middle Schools and the McKinley Education Center.
+• School-based Parkside Clinicians are available to the general education students in the Adrian Public Schools at each of the four Elementary Schools, the Middle School and the McKinley Education Center.
 These services target the needs of general education students for crisis situations, behavioral problems or mental health needs identified in school and seen as a barrier to classroom learning.

 • Consultation is available with districts regarding issues of successful reintegration of youth with behavior problems and/or delinquency; suicidal behavior; cutting; mental health issues; sexual abuse; other trauma history, etc.